A posteriori error estimates for fully coupled McKean-Vlasov forward-backward SDEs: Well-posedness and stability of discrete MV-FBSDEs

 \item {(Integrability.)}\l{item:integrable_exp} $\xi_0\in L^2(\cF_0;\sR^n)$, $b(\cdot,\cdot,0,\delta_0)\in \cM^2(0, T; \sR^{n})$, $\sigma(\cdot,\cdot,0,\delta_0)\in \cM^2(0, T; \sR^{n\t d})$, $f(\cdot,\cdot,0,\delta_0)\in \cM^2(0, T; \sR^{m})$ and $g(\cdot,0,\delta_0)\in L^2(\cF_T;\sR^m)$, where $\delta_0\in \cP_2(\sR^n\t \sR^m\t \sR^{m\t d})$ is the Dirac measure supported at $0$. \end{enumerate} \end{Assumption}

 \begin{Remark}

-Assumption (H.\ref{assum:fbsde_discrete_exp}) is the same as Assumption (A.1) in \cite{bensoussan2015}, which ensures the well-posedness of fully coupled (MV-)FBSDEs with an arbitrary terminal time $T$ (see e.g.~\cite{peng1999,bensoussan2015}).
-This assumption can be naturally satisfied by MV-FBSDEs which arise from applying the stochastic maximum principle approach to solve stochastic control problems and mean field games, where the monotonicity of the generator is inherited from the concavity of the Hamiltonian (see e.g.~\cite{peng1999,bensoussan2015,carmona2015} for more details).
+Assumption (H.\ref{assum:fbsde_discrete_exp}) is the same as Assumption (A.1) in \cite{bensoussan2015}, which has also been imposed in \cite{peng1999} for coupled FBSDEs without mean-field interaction.
+It allows for proving the \emph{stability} of (MV-)FBSDEs with respect to perturbations in coefficients (see Proposition \ref{thm:stab_exp}), which subsequently yields the well-posedness of fully coupled (MV-)FBSDEs with an arbitrary terminal time $T$.
+This assumption can be naturally satisfied by linear MV-FBSDEs which arise from applying the stochastic maximum principle approach to solve linear-quadratic stochastic control problems and mean field games, where the monotonicity of the generator is inherited from the concavity of the Hamiltonian (see e.g.~\cite{peng1999,bensoussan2015} for more details).
+The matrix $G\in \sR^{m\t n}$ in (H.\ref{assum:fbsde_discrete_exp}\ref{item:monotone_exp}) not only matches the dimensions of the processes $X$ and $Y$ in the monotonicity condition, but also helps to handle the indefiniteness of Hamiltonian systems arising from zero-sum differential games (see e.g.~Example 3.4 in \cite{peng1999}).

-Note that the matrix $G\in \sR^{m\t n}$ in (H.\ref{assum:fbsde_discrete_exp}\ref{item:monotone_exp}) not only matches the dimensions of the processes $X$ and $Y$ in the monotonicity condition, but also helps to handle the indefiniteness of Hamiltonian systems arising from zero-sum differential games (see e.g.~Example 3.4 in \cite{peng1999}).
+{ It is worth noting that the stability and well-posedness of continuous-time MV-FBSDE \eqref{eq:fbsde_conts_intro} can be established by relaxing Assumption (H.\ref{assum:fbsde_discrete_exp}\ref{item:monotone_exp}) with a generalised monotonicity condition.
+This condition replaces the term $\sE[|G^*(\delta Y)|^2]+\sE[|G^*(\delta Z)|^2]$ in \eqref{eq:monotone_b_sigma_f} by a term $\phi(t, \Theta_1,\Theta_2)\in [0,\infty)$.
+The generalised monotonicity condition has been verified for nonlinear (MV-)FBSDEs arising from linear-convex control problems in \cite[Lemma 2.3]{guo2023reinforcement}, and \cite[Proposition 3.3]{reisinger2020optimal} (see also \cite{carmona2015}).
+We anticipate that under this condition, one can establish the stability of the discrete-time FBSDE \eqref{eq:MV-fbsde_exp} and carry out a similar a-posterior error analysis.
+A complete analysis in this direction is left for future research. }

 \end{Remark}

 We now state the precise definition of a solution to MV-\fbsde \eqref{eq:MV-fbsde_exp}. \begin{Definition}\l{def:MV-fbsde} For each $N\in\sN$, let $\cS_N$ be the space of all $4$-tuples $(X,Y, Z, M)\in \cM^2(0, T ;\sR^n\t \sR^m\t \sR^{m\t d}\t \sR^m)$ defined on $\pi_N$, which are constant on the intervals $[t_i,t_{i+1})$ for $i\in \cN_{<N}$, and satisfy the conditions that $M_0=0$ and $M$ is a martingale process strongly orthogonal to $W$,\footnotemark and let $\cS^0_N$ be the subspace of $(X,Y, Z, M)\in \cS_N$ for which $M\equiv 0$.